 2) Word Studies in the New Testament (Marvin R. Vincent, Grand Rapids, MI: Eerdmans, 1980; orig.
 1887; vol. 4, p.
 536), another standard Protestant language source, comments on this verse as follows:

 'Witnesses' does not mean spectators, but those who have borne witness to the truth, as those enumerated in chapter 11.
 Yet the idea of spectators is implied, and is really the principal idea.
-The writer's picture is that of an arena in which the Christians whom he addresses are contending in a race, while the vast host of the heroes of faith who, after having borne witness to the truth, have entered into their heavenly rest, watches the contest from the encircling tiers of the arena, compassing and overhanging it like a cloud, filled with lively interest and sympathy, and lending heavenly aid.
+The writer's picture is that of an arena in which the Christians whom he addresses are contending in a race, while the vast host of the heroes of faith who, after having borne witness to the truth, have entered into their heavenly rest, watches the contest from the encircling tiers of the arena, compassing and overhanging it like a cloud, filled with lively interest and sympathy, and lending heavenly aid.1 Therefore, since we are surrounded by so great a cloud of witnesses, let us also lay aside every weight, and sin which clings so closely, and let us run with perseverance the race that is set before us,

 We see from a Protestant source that the witness in this cloud lend heavenly aid.
 The fact that they are spectators is the principle idea of the passage.
 Prayer is the heavenly aid they give us.